KeelanAnderson/pp4-easybook/README.md

 ![EasyBook](/media/easybook-register.jpg )![EasyBook](/media/easybook-signin-alert.jpg )

 #### Sign In page
--The sign in page asks for the users username and password and they can be authenticated.
+- The sign in page asks for the users username and password and they can be authenticated.

 ![EasyBook](/media/easybook-sign-in.jpg )![EasyBook](/media/easybook-signin-alert.jpg )